 Explore Your Interests

-- Browse the Majors site to see what majors look interesting and what are some good courses to learn more about them.
+- Browse the Majors site to see what majors look interesting and what are some good courses you can take to learn more about them.

 - Take an introductory class in the field.
 IntroSems are great, as well as this list of carefully chosen frosh-friendly courses.
 These classes can give you some insight into the topics, methods, and materials important to that field.

 - Enroll in a 1-unit class.
-Even if you cannot fit an introductory class into your schedule, many departments offer lecture series with few or no prerequisites that can still be quite useful in exploring a major.
+Even if you cannot fit a regular introductory class into your schedule, many departments offer 1 unit lecture series courses with few or no prerequisites that can still be quite useful in exploring a major.

 - Browse the faculty profiles on the department website to see if the range of topics and approaches in that major interests you.
-You can read some of their published research to learn more.
+You can read some of the research your professors have published to learn more.

 - Engage in research in the field.
-Whether it a summer-long program or a short commitment during the academic year, a research experience can provide an excellent view into a potential major.
+Whether it's a summer-long program or a short commitment during the academic year, a research experience can provide an excellent view into a potential major.

-- Meet the Student Services Officer of the department you're interested in, or talk to the student advisors/peer advisors in the department - they are a great starting point for any questions.
+- Meet the Student Services Officer of the department you're interested in, or talk to the peer advisors in the department - they are a great starting point for any questions.

 - Attend a pre-major luncheon, dinner, or info session.
-Tip: You may need to get on the department’s interest or pre-major or events email list to learn about these.
+Tip: You may want to get on the department’s interest, pre-major, or events email list to learn about these.
 Your Academic Advisor may also include information about such opportunities in their weekly newsletter.